Basir-Mohammadi/Basir-Mohammadi/README.md

 - 💻 I'm a full stack developer

-- 🌱 I’m currently working with Ruby and Rials
+- 🌱 I’m currently working with Ruby and Rails

 - 📫 How to reach me **basirahmadmohammadi852@gmail.com**